hivdb/sierra-client/python/README.md

 ### Input Sequences (FASTA File)

-This method is corresponding to the [HIVdb "Input Sequences"][hivdb-seqinput] tab.
+This method is corresponding to the [HIVDB "Input Sequences"][hivdb-seqinput] tab.
 It can accept any large number of files and sequences as long as you don't blow up your computer.
 The input FASTA files should contain at least one HIV/SIV pol DNA sequence.